RickStrahl/MarkdownMonster/Readme.md

 Personally I use Markdown for my Weblog, my message board, of course on GitHub and in a number of applications that have free form text fields that allow for formatted text - for example in our Webstore product descriptions are in Markdown.

-Having an editor that gets out of your way, yet provides a few helpful features **and lets you add custom features** that make your content creation sessions more productive are important.
-The ability to easily publish your Markdown to any MetaWebLog API endpoint is also useful as it allows you to easily publish to blogs or applications that allow for meta data uploads.
+Having an editor that gets out of your way, yet provides a few helpful features **and lets you add custom features** that make your content creation sessions more productive is important.
+The ability to easily publish your Markdown to any MetaWebLog or Wordpress API endpoint is also useful as it allows you to easily publish to blogs or any application that supports for either for these formats.

 ### Markdown Monster wants to eat your Markdown!
 Markdown Monster is a Markdown editor and Viewer for Windows that lets you create edit or simple preview Markdown text.
-It provides basic editing functionality with a few nice usability features for embedding links, code, images and screen shots.
+It provides basic editing functionality with a few nice usability features for easily and quickly embedding images, links, code, tables and screen shots.
 It works great, but nothing revolutionary here.
 You get a responsive text editor that's got you covered with Markdown syntax highlighting, an collapsible live preview, so you can see what your output looks like, inline spellchecking and a handful of optimized menu options that help you mark up your text and embed and link content into your Markdown document.
+Additionally utility features let you quickly jump to the command line or an Explorer window, commit a document to Git, or even edit images in your favorite image editor.

 ### Weblog Publishing
 A common use case for Markdown is to create rich blog posts with embedded links and content and Markdown Monster makes it easy to pull together content from various sources.
 You can easily embed images either from the clipboard, or by linking images from URLs or files.
-You can also easily capture screen shots using the built in screen capture utility, or if you own [Techsmith's awesome SnagIt tool](https://www.techsmith.com/screen-capture.html) you can use the SnagIt integration that's built in.
+You can also easily capture screen shots using the built in screen capture utility, or if you own [Techsmith's awesome SnagIt tool](https://www.techsmith.com/screen-capture.html) you can use our SnagIt integration directly from within the editor.

 Writing long blog posts is one thing I do a lot of and this is one of the reasons I actually wanted an integrated solution in a Markdown editor.
-You can take any Markdown and turn it into a blog post by using the Weblog publishing feature that's built in.
+You can take any Markdown and turn it into a blog post by using the Weblog publishing feature.
 Click the Weblog button on the toolbar and set up your blog (MetaWebLog, WordPress or Medium), and then specify the Weblog specifics like title, abstract, tags and Web Site to publish to.
 You can also download existing blog posts from your blog and edit them as Markdown (with some conversion limitations) and then republish them.

 ![Weblog Publishing Addin](WebLogPublishingAddin.png)
 ![Weblog Publishing Addin](WebLogPublishingAddin_download.png)